 After you’ve selected the devices, include them in the pilot test plan for final validation.
 Leverage surveys during the pilot to collect feedback to ensure your device strategy is optimal.

 At this time, we recommend using audio devices that were certified through the Skype for Business Certification program.
-To find devices certified under this program, see the USB Devices Certified for Skype for Business solutions catalog.
+To find devices certified under this program, see the Microsoft Teams devices and USB audio and video devices.